-- An imminent threat to public health due to pollution exists; - MTA is in violation of a pollution prevention-related permit or license; - MTA is named by a regulator as a responsible or potentially responsible party to participate in remediation: - MTA is named or there is evidence to indicate that it will be named in a lawsuit that compels participation in remediation activities; or - MTA voluntarily commences or legally obligates itself to commence remediation efforts.
+- An imminent threat to public health due to pollution exists; - MTA is in violation of a pollution prevention-related permit or license; - MTA is named by a regulator as a responsible or potentially responsible party to participate in remediation; - MTA is named or there is evidence to indicate that it will be named in a lawsuit that compels participation in remediation activities; or - MTA voluntarily commences or legally obligates itself to commence remediation efforts.

 Operating expense provision and corresponding liability measured at its current value using the expected cash flow method have been recognized for certain pollution remediation obligation that previously may not have been required to be recognized, or are no longer able to be capitalized as a component of a capital project.
-As of September 30, 2014, the MTA has recognized a total cost of \$5 and a pollution remediation liability of \$109.
+For the years ended December 31, 2014 and 2013, the MTA has recognized a total cost of \$21 and \$14 and pollution remediation liability of \$99 and \$109, respectively.